-Explore the complete Future of Mobility Collection
+View the complete Future of Mobility collection

-Subscribe to receive updates on Future of Mobility
+Subscribe to receive updates on Future of Mobility content

 With these three themes as our lodestar, we dug into the component pieces of each.
 (See sidebar, “The Deloitte City Mobility Index methodology.”)
 We also created a Future of Mobility Capability scale to assess how ready cities are to face the approaching changes.

 That said, many of the cities we profiled have shown a remarkable ability to overcome their circumstances through new approaches.
 The mobility profile of Columbus, Ohio, for example, is typical of many mid-sized American cities: car-dominated, with limited public transit but also limited congestion due to its modest size.
 Faced with rapid growth and critical shortcomings, especially when it came to key health outcomes, city leaders crafted an ambitious strategy to remake Columbus’s transportation system into a model for smart mobility.4 Even weather need not be a hindrance.
 Walking and cycling are most prevalent in Paris, Berlin, and Amsterdam—all northern European cities.
 Helsinki is a top performer, too, where it frequently snows!

 It is easy to become enamored with the array of emerging mobility technologies entering the market.
 Relatively new modes like bikesharing and electric scooters, along with new ways to understand and connect existing assets through sensors and analytics, offer tremendous promise for cities.
 But leaders should be careful not to blindly chase the latest high-tech wizardry at the expense of getting the fundamentals right.